1. EDGE ABCs¶

 1.1.
 About EDGE Bioinformatics¶

 EDGE bioinformatics was developed to help biologists process Next Generation Sequencing data (in the form of raw FASTQ files), even if they have little to no bioinformatics expertise.
 EDGE is a highly integrated and interactive web-based platform that is capable of running many of the standard analyses that biologists require for viral, bacterial/archaeal, and metagenomic samples.
-EDGE provides the following analytical workflows: pre-processing, assembly and annotation, reference-based analysis, taxonomy classification, phylogenetic analysis, and PCR analysis.
+EDGE provides the following analytical workflows: pre-processing, assembly and annotation, reference-based analysis, taxonomy classification, phylogenetic analysis, Gene Family Analysis, PCR analysis, Qiime2 amplicon data analysis, targeted sequencing adjudication and RNA-Seq analysis.
 EDGE provides an intuitive web-based interface for user input, allows users to visualize and interact with selected results (e.g. JBrowse genome browser), and generates a final detailed PDF report.
 Results in the form of tables, text files, graphic files, and PDFs can be downloaded.
 A user management system allows tracking of an individual’s EDGE runs, along with the ability to share, post publicly, delete, or archive their results.

 While EDGE was intentionally designed to be as simple as possible for the user, there is still no single ‘tool’ or algorithm that fits all use-cases in the bioinformatics field.
 Our intent is to provide a detailed panoramic view of your sample from various analytical standpoints, but users are encouraged to have some knowledge of how each tool/algorithm workflow functions, and some insight into how the results should best be interpreted.

 1.2.
 Bioinformatics overview¶